Phreak87/PickGenerator/README.md

 # PickGenerator

 create your own lockpicks with many settings.
 (Beta)

-You can configure the Handle with Text and drill-holes, configure the Shaft as regular, dental and curved with many details and choose many types of picks like diamond, (double)ball, Rake and half them.
+Don't use this picks directly on a lock. it will not work!
+instead print with a (2D/3D)-printer and drill a saw blad down to the pick shape.

+## Configurations settings:
+**Handle:**
+- Text with Size and position
+- Drill holes

+**Shaft:**
+- All with size, top + bottom size and orientations
+- curved with curve parameters
+- dental with different parameters

+**Tip**
+- Diamond / Half with size and rotation settings
+- rake with different complex settings
+- ball / double-ball / half with different settings.

+**SVG export:**
-For SVG export copy the HTML-Source "SVG"-Source and add xmlns="http://www.w3.org/2000/svg" to the top SVG-Element.
+copy the HTML-Source "SVG"-Node and add xmlns="http://www.w3.org/2000/svg" to the top SVG-Element.

+**3D:**
+- load the SVG-File to blender.
+- Size the parts by factor 100 (Select Object, press key: S, Type 100 and Enter)
+- Convert the Parts to Meshes (ALT+C)
+- Edit as you like export as STL for printing.

 For the next Versions: